Rokoko/studio-command-api-examples/README.md

 --- | ---
-devices_info | Set to true if you want information about live input devices in the scene clips_info | Set to true if you want information about the recorded clips in the scene
+devices_info | Set to true if you want information about live input devices in the scene clips_info | Set to true if you want information about the recorded clips in the scene actors_info | Set to true if you want information about all actor names in the scene characters_info | Set to true if you want information about all character names in the scene

 ### Attach Tracker
 Attaches an external tracker, e.g. a HTC Vive Tracker, to an actor, which can then determine its global position.